iritaca/spacex-app/README.md

 - **Dec 22:** Decided how to fetch mission metadata efficiently using `Promise.all` for multiple API calls.
 ChatGPT helped me reason through pitfalls, such as avoiding new object creation on each render, which was causing re-render loops.
 - **Dec 23** RetryButton & error recovery system.
 Used ChatGPT to refine a retry mechanism that renders only when the initial API request fails.
 The button re-triggers the fetch and enforces a per-session retry limit using `sessionStorage` to prevent excessive API calls.
 - **Dec 24** AnimatedCount Component.
 While finishing the UI and functionality.
 I wanted to add a final touch to the numeric counters.
-I described the grouped-digit structure and the desired behavior (counting from 0 to the final value) to giet guidance on the most appropriate animation approach.
+I described the grouped-digit structure and the desired behavior (counting from 0 to the final value) to get guidance on the most appropriate animation approach.

 All AI-generated suggestions were carefully reviewed and adapted to maintain consistency, readability, and project standards.